shakfu/py-js/source/projects/pktpy/README.md

 # PocketPy Max External

-This is an experiment to use the cool [PocketPy](https://github.com/blueloveTH/pocketpy) project, a C++17 header-only Python interpreter for game engines, in a Max external.
+This is an experiment to use [PocketPy](https://github.com/blueloveTH/pocketpy), a C++17 header-only Python interpreter for game engines, in a Max external.